Child Exploitation, including Child Sexual Exploitation

 A common feature of child exploitation is that the child does not recognise the coercive nature of the relationship and therefore does not see themselves as a victim of exploitation.
 Therefore the importance of professional curiosity, empathy and persistence are required when working with children who may be at risk or experiencing exploitation.
 Read more about child sexual exploitation below:

-Consent Children under the age of 16 cannot lawfully consent to sexual activity.
-Anyone engaging in sexual activity with a child under 16 is committing a criminal offence.
+Children under the age of 16 cannot lawfully consent to sexual activity.
+Anyone engaging in sexual activity with a child under 16 is committing a criminal offence, regardless of age.

 Non consensual sex is rape whatever the age of the child.
 Where consent is purported to be obtained, but the child was incapacitated through drink or drugs or, the child or their family have been subjected to violence or the threat of it; the child cannot be considered to have given true consent and therefore offences may have been committed.